 A British surveillance aircraft system, controversially scheduled for an early retirement in Parliament’s 2010 defense review, is getting a new lease on life.
 The Royal Air Force’s airborne stand-off radar (Astor) system is based around five Sentinel R1 aircraft.
 The Bombardier Global Express business jets are equipped with a dual-mode ground moving-target indicator (GMTI) and synthetic aperture radar (SAR) by prime contractor Raytheon.
 The aircraft had been scheduled for a ...

-"Reprieve On Tap For U.K.'s Sentinel" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Reprieve On Tap For U.K.'s Sentinel" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week & Space Technology magazine subscribers: simply use your subscriber email to log in to your account (or contact us for assistance in updating your account).

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.